d43m0nhLInt3r/socialblocklists/README.md

 ## Running the tests

 Once you installed your Software successfully and added a blocklist of your choice just go to a URL which should be blocked.
-You should see a warning or the website could not be reached.
+You should see a warning or the website could not be reached message.
 If its the case then you added the blocklist successfully and your Software is working.

 ## Authors